safwanahmadsaffi/learn-agentic-ai-from-low-code-to-code/00_agentic_web/panaversity-openai-vision-guide.md

 1. What does OS stand for, and what does it do?

    **Answer:** OS stands for Operating System.
 It manages computer hardware and provides services for applications, serving as an intermediary between applications and hardware.
+AN INTERFACE BETWEEN SOFTWARE AND HARDWARE.

 2. Name three tools OpenAI announced to support its platform vision.

    **Answer:** Apps SDK (for building applications inside ChatGPT), AgentKit (for building and deploying AI agents), and Agents SDK (the underlying framework for agent development).
+   1-APPS SDK
+   2-AGENTKIT
+   3-AGENTSDK

 3. What is Project Stargate?